 - We use Microsoft Teams, are we able to use Salesforce and Teams together?
 Yes, there are solutions that make that integration.
 But mostly this integration is done ‘on the desktop‘.
 Meaning…the agent answers the call in Teams and at that moment a query gets done (from within Teams) to retrieve and open the Salesforce record.
 So there’s no record displayed when the call is answered, but it takes a few seconds to show the information in Salesforce

 If you already make use of an IVR and ACD solution in your organisation, then it should be evaluated how much integration you expect, and what timing you have in mind.
 If chose to use your existing PABX, then you will most probably use their AppExchange package to integrate with Salesforce.
-In this scenario, know that Salesforce won’t update the OpenCTI API any further.
-Your supplier will have to update their AppExchange solution to ensure they use the new integration that has been setup with Service Cloud Voice.
+In this scenario, know that Salesforce doesn’t update the OpenCTI API any further.
+It fully depends on your supplier to update (perhaps they already did by now) their AppExchange solution to ensure they use the new integration that has been setup with Service Cloud Voice.

 As you see here above, CTI comes in different flavors.
 It’s an abbreviation that covers much more than only Telephony integration.
 And CTI means different things for different people.

 Do you have a clear view on what you want to achieve?
 Great!